Leslie Gleason, Executive Director

 She has a Bachelor’s degree in Social Work and after graduation she worked mostly in Forensic Rehab facilities, focusing on substance use prevention and crime prevention.
 Later on in her role as a Senior Social Worker, she started becoming familiar with coaching and giving guidance to the corporate culture.

-Marjolein is enthusiastic about her role as Member Services Manager and is hoping to continue the good work Trinity Center provides.
+Marjolein is enthusiastic about her role as Member Services Director and is hoping to continue the good work Trinity Center provides.
 She is excited for new challenges and contacts.
 Stop by her office the next time you visit Trinity Center!

 Scott Garvey, Member Advocate & Substance Use Disorder Counselor

 Scott became a part of the Trinity Center team in November of 2016 when he was hired part-time for the evening program winter shelter.
 He then accepted a full time position with Trinity as a Member Advocate in February of 2017.

 Scott has a degree in both Addiction Counseling and Sociology.
 Since his employment at Trinity Center, he has attained his license in Substance Use Disorder Treatment in the state of California.

 Scott has tremendous compassion and believes everyone deserves to be treated with respect.
 He is an advocate for giving second chances, and is eager to assist with the Trinity Center mission of being a doorway to opportunity for all those in need.
 Please feel welcome to introduce yourself to Scott the next time you visit the Trinity Center!